aspittel/cfps/facial-recognition.md

-# Facial Recognition in JavaScript
+# Web Ready Augmented Reality in 47 Lines of Code

 ## Abstract